National Perinatal Data Collection

 The National Maternal Mortality Data Collection (NMMDC) is a population-based cross-sectional collection of data on the deaths of women reported to have died while pregnant or within 42 days of the end of pregnancy.
 Data are provided by the states and territories.

-Due to its health and privacy legislation, only limited summary data on maternal deaths from 2006–2018 were supplied by Western Australia.
+Due to its health and privacy legislation, only limited summary data on maternal deaths from 2006 to 2021 were supplied by Western Australia.
 As these data provided are already aggregated, rather than provided by case, they cannot be included in the NMMDC but are included in analysis where possible.

 Detailed information on completeness, accuracy and other aspects of data quality for the NMMDC is in the data quality statement.